 Dear Just Say No,

 I think in this day and age with people getting married much later in life that everyone has to have a much more lenient attitude towards their future spouses romantic past.
-There is no way that a one time amorous canoodle at 19 should be held against you in your 30’s.
-Nor do I think that you had any responsibility in telling the bride, “Hey congrats and all on your engagement and by the way full discourse time I slept with your future husband a decade ago.”
+There is no way that a one time amorous canoodle at 19 should be held against you in your 30s.
+Nor do I think that you had any responsibility in telling the bride, “Hey congrats and all on your engagement and by the way full disclosure time I slept with your future husband more than a decade ago.”
 As far as I’m concerned that is the groom’s story to share, if he so chooses, with his fiancée not yours.

 The jerk in all of this is the drunk best man who I’m sure thought he was being hilarious.
 If the bride was smart she would have laughed, played it off and the only thing anybody would have thought was that the toast was the ramblings of an intoxicated fool.